delapuente/gitincouples/alice.md

 It is very important to notice the first name is the name you give to **your** local branch to test Bob's branch.
 It could be named with any other name such as `testing-bob` but we choosed to keep the same name.
-The second parameter with the `--track` options tells git that the new branch is following Bob's branch so you can say if you're out of date with respect to the remote repository and make `git pull` to update.
+The second parameter with the `--track` options tells Git that the new branch is following Bob's branch so you can say if you're out of date with respect to the remote repository and make `git pull` to update.

 Now change to that branch and test the code by opening `index.html` and a JS console and checking the three